marionbarker/LoopPatches/README.md

 ## (Optional) Examine Code Before Building

 In the Xcode window, left pane, you will notice the letter M appears by modified files.

-These files should be modified.
-If they are not, you did not apply the patches successfully.
-Note the line numbers are all after the patch has been applied.
-In your Xcode display, when viewing that file, you will see a vertical blue bar left of the code indicating a line has been modified.

-1. Under the Loop folder icon (left side of Xcode pane)
-    * Loop/Managers/DoseMath.swift
-        * line 12, near 395, near 503
-    * Loop/Managers/LoopDataManager.swift
-        * near line 1599, near 1641
-    * LoopUI/Charts
-        * These 4 files contain code for the "now" marker
-        * COBChart.swift, DoseChart.swift, IOBChart.swift and PredictedGlucoseChart.swift
-1. Under the LoopKit folder icon (left side of Xcode pane)
-    * LoopKit/InsulinKit/InsulinMath.swift
-        * near line 43 and 93
-1. If you are comfortable with git command line tools and happen to type git status in the Loop folder, you will notice that `Loop.xcodeproj/project.pbxproj` has been modified and a new Settings.bundle folder with files inside it has been added to the Loop folder.
+Some are in Loop and some in LoopKit.